Benjovengo/SmartLuxury/docs/TechnicalDoc.md

 #### Deployment

+Once you have set the parameters to the `hardhat.config.js` config file, you can use Hardhat to deploy your smart contract to the Göerli Testnet by running the `hardhat run` command with the `--network` flag set to `goerli`.

+Example:

 ```
 npx hardhat run scripts/deploy.js --network goerli
 ```

 For more details about deploying contracts to a live network using Hardhat, see the official Hardhat documentation at [Deploying to a live network](https://hardhat.org/tutorial/deploying-to-a-live-network).

+#### Notes

+_You'll have to change Metamask's network to Göerli before transacting._

+It's important to notice that you will need to have some goerli test ethers to deploy and test your smart contract on the Goerli testnet.
+You can get some at [Göerli Faucet](https://goerli-faucet.slock.it/)

+Also, you can check the contract address, balance and other important information on the block explorer url [Göerli Etherscan](https://goerli.etherscan.io/)